Dunning Kruger Effect: the Basics and an Example

 In some cases, this form of overconfidence can have positive side effects, such as increased motivation and energy.

-Example of the Dunning Kruger effect in everyday life
+A Dunning Kruger Effect example in everyday life

 The phenomenon of overestimation and misjudgment of one’s own competences is something that can often be seen in daily life.
 Competent people are by definition more aware of this than incompetent people.